jgazq/MorphoSONIC/README.md

 2. Start the *NEURON* installer, confirm the installation directory (`c:\nrn`), check the "Set DOS environment" option, and click on "Install".
 After completion you should see a new folder named `NEURON 8.x x86_64` on your Desktop.
 3. Log out and back in to make sure your environment variables are updated.

-For Mac OSx and Ubuntu users, NEURON will be automatically installed as a Python dependency, so you don't need to pre-install anything.
+For Mac OSx / Linux users, NEURON will be automatically installed as a Python dependency, so you don't need to pre-install anything.

 ### MorphoSONIC package